kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

   - Verify failureThreshold validation (must be > 0)
   - Verify replicas validation (must be > 0)
 - Tests for Failure Tracking and Activation:
-  - Verify `consecutiveFailureCount` increments on failure and resets on success
+  - Verify `firstFailureTime` is set on first failure and persists through consecutive failures
+  - Verify `firstFailureTime` is cleared on successful metric retrieval
-  - Verify fallback activates when threshold is reached
+  - Verify fallback activates when current time exceeds `firstFailureTime` + `failureDuration`
   - Verify fallbackActive status field updates correctly
 - Tests for Replica Calculation:
   - Verify fallback returns the configured replica count when threshold is exceeded